Prioritize your care, improve your inbox.

-These days, most people usually agree that athletes should be doing some type of warm up prior to taking the field, including sports like soccer.
-What is less clear is exactly what that warm up should look like.
+These days, most people usually agree that athletes should be doing some type of warm-up prior to taking the field, including sports like soccer.
+What is less clear is exactly what that warm-up should look like.
 Just jogging or doing prolonged hold, stretching is inadequate, and may actually do more harm than good.

 Luckily for those in the soccer world, there has been a great deal of research dedicated to this area over the last several years.
 A 2015 meta-analysis from The American Journal of Sports Medicine concluded that injury prevention programs “significantly reduced injury rate ratios in adolescent team sports contexts, as compared with normative practices or control.”
 There are many different programs out there, but three of the more commonly used programs are the PEP program, FIFA 11+, and Sportsmetrics.

-Although each program is different and certain coaches may have preference for one over another, all have solid research backing them up.
+Although each program is different and certain coaches may have a preference for one over another, all have solid research backing them up.
 Most programs will include exercises and drills in the following areas: